Travel.State.Gov >

 Faith-Based Travelers: See the following webpages for details:

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in French Guiana.
-See our LGBTI travel information page and section 6 of the Department of State's Human Rights report for further details.
+LGBTQI+ Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in French Guiana.
+See our LGBTQI+ Travel Information page and section 6 of our Human Rights report for further details.

 Students: See our Students Abroad page and FBI travel tips.